Huntleys Point ferry wharf

-Huntleys Point ferry wharf (also known as Gladesville ferry wharf) is located on the northern side of the Parramatta River serving the Hunter's Hill suburb of Huntleys Point.
-It served by Sydney Ferries Parramatta River services.
-A lift was installed in 2016.
+Huntleys Point ferry wharf is located on the northern side of the Parramatta River serving the suburb of Huntleys Point.
+It is served by Sydney Ferries Parramatta River services operating between Circular Quay and Parramatta.

-Huntleys Point is served by RiverCat, River and Parramatta River class ferries.
+History

+In June 1978, a new wharf site opened after the previous one was condemned.
+On 27 July 2023, the wharf reopened after a rebuild that included a floating pontoon.
+In June 2016 an elevator was opened to comply with the Disability Discrimination Act.